nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-lb_x-road_external_load_balancer_installation_guide.md

 The messagelog database is not replicated.
 Each node has its own separate messagelog database. **However**, in order to support PostgreSQL streaming replication (hot standby mode) for the serverconf data, the serverconf and messagelog databases must be separated.
-This requires modifications to the installation (a separate PostgreSQL instance is needed for the messagelog database) and has some implications on the security server resource requirements as since a separate instance uses some memory.
+This requires modifications to the installation (a separate PostgreSQL instance is needed for the messagelog database) and has some implications on the security server resource requirements as a separate instance uses some memory.